 Population Profile

 Health of Users Generally fit & healthy

-Property Occupancy Cadet training unit
+Property Occupancy Cadet training hut

-Risk Assessment LOW 1-2 MEDIUM 3 HIGH 4-5 Are conditions suitable for multiplica including Legionella Pneumophila?
-E. temperatures for microbial growth an e.g. dead legs and infrequently used o 1 Are nutrients present within the system E.g. sludge, scale, rust, algae and oth 1 Is there a means of creating and disse droplets?
-E.g. aerosol generated by a 1 Are high risk groups using the water s E.g. persons over the age of 45, those underlying health issues and compror 3 Are control systems in place and checks currently being carried out?
+Risk Assessment LOW 1-2 MEDIUM 3 HIGH 4-5 Are conditions suitable for multiplicatincluding Legionella Pneumophila?
+E. temperatures for microbial growth are.g. dead legs and infrequently used o 1 Are nutrients present within the syste E.g. sludge, scale, rust, algae and oth 1 Is there a means of creating and disse droplets?
+E.g. aerosol generated by a - 1 Are high risk groups using the water services?
+E.g. persons over the age of 45, those with impaired or underlying health issues and compromised immune systems.
+3 Are control systems in place and checks currently being carried out?
 E.g. Is monitoring being carried out at correct intervals? is it effective?
 Have there been positive legionella cases identified?
-4 Risk Factor LOW Low 5-11; Medium 11-19; High 19+ Important Note:
+1 Risk Factor LOW Low 5-11; Medium 11-19; High 19+

+Important Note: